Overview

 System Context Diagram

-A diagram at the software system level.
-A software system includes one or more containers and represents the components that deliver value to users (e.g., applications, products, services).
+A diagram at the level of the software system.
+A software system is one that includes one or more containers and consists of components that provide value to users (e.g., applications, products, services, etc.).

-This diagram shows the relationships and boundaries with external systems and expresses the interfaces with external systems and users.
+It shows the relationships and boundaries with the external environment of the system and represents the interfaces with external systems and users.

 Container Diagram

-A diagram showing the structure of containers that make up the target software system.
-Containers are elements that run to enable the entire software system to function (e.g., applications or data stores).
+A diagram that shows the composition of the containers that make up the target software system.
+A container is an element that is running to enable the entire software system to function (e.g., applications or data stores).

-This diagram represents the high-level structure and responsibilities of the software architecture.
+It expresses the high-level composition and responsibilities of the software architecture.

 Component Diagram

-A diagram showing the structure of components that make up a container.
-Components are elements that run within a container (e.g., classes, modules, services).
+A diagram that shows the composition of the components that make up the target container.
+A component is an element that runs within a container (e.g., classes, modules, services).

 Code Diagram

-A diagram showing the code within a component.
-Code diagrams refer to detailed diagrams such as UML or ER diagrams.
+A diagram that shows the code within the components.
+The code diagram refers to detailed diagrams such as UML or ER diagrams.

 How to Write

-It seems best to thoroughly read the original source, c4model.com - The C4 model for visualising software architecture Context, Containers, Components, and Code, before creating diagrams.
+It seems good to read the original source c4model.com - The C4 model for visualising software architecture Context, Containers, Components, and Code thoroughly before writing.

-This technique might help resolve the difficulty of aligning understanding about the granularity of architecture diagrams.
+I feel that this can also resolve the difficulty of aligning perceptions about the level of detail in architecture diagrams.

 Thoughts

-I wish I had known about this technique earlier.
-I often struggled with deciding the level of granularity when creating architecture diagrams, but using the C4 Model seems like it will allow me to create diagrams based on clear standards.
+This is a technique I wish I had known about earlier.
+I often struggled with the level of detail when drawing architecture diagrams, but by using the C4 model, I feel I can draw diagrams according to clear standards.